Chia-Network/bls-signatures/README.md

 ### BLS Signatures implementation

-NOTE: THIS LIBRARY IS NOT PRODUCTION READY AND MAY CONTAIN SERIOUS SECURITY VULNERABILITIES
+NOTE: THIS LIBRARY IS A DRAFT AND NOT REVIEWED FOR SECURITY

 Implements BLS signatures with aggregation as in Boneh, Drijvers, Neven 2018 [https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html], using relic toolkit for cryptographic primitives (pairings, EC, hashing).